haoyanpeng/haoyanpeng.github.io/_pages/about.md

 Yanpeng Hao, Ph.D.
 Candidate, Department of Mechanical Engineering and Automation, IEEE Student Member, Ordinary Member of Chinese Mechanical Engineering Society, Student Member of Chinese Vibration Engineering Society.

+Member of the Science and Technology Association of Northeastern University

 Academic affiliation
 ======
 Youth Editorial Board Member of [Journal of Advances in Engineering and Technology (JAET)](https://ojs.apspublisher.com/index.php/jaet/about/editorialTeam)